The-Marcy-Lab-School/marcy-curriculum-docs/fullstack-curriculum/mod-3-async/2-fetch.md

 - `/json` - This is the **path**.
 It shows what resource is being requested
 - `?lat=36.7201600&lng=-4.4203400&date=2023-3-15` - These are **query parameters** and this particular URL has 3: `lat`, `lng`, and `date`.
 Query parameters begin with a `?` are are separated with `&`.
 Each parameter uses the format `name=value`.
 Try changing the `date` parameter!

-When using a new API, make sure to look at that APIs [documentation](https://api.sunrise-sunset.org/) (often found at the host address) to understand how to format the request URL.
+When using a new API, make sure to look at that API's [documentation](https://api.sunrise-sunset.org/) (often found at the host address) to understand how to format the request URL.

 ### Kinds of Requests - HTTP Verbs